SAMMISolutions/docs/doc_posts/_commands-sounds/obs-sound-play.md

   - commands/2
 ---

 Plays a selected sound file.
-Only .ogg files are supported.
+Files must be in Vorbis codec in an .ogg container.

 | Box Name | Type | Description |
 |-------|--------|--------|